marick/lein-midje/README.md

 Environment Variables
 ==============

-Colorizing of results is turned on by default.
+On Unix systems, colorizing of results is turned on by default.
 It can be turned off with

       $ export MIDJE_COLORIZE=false

+Colorizing is off by default on Windows systems.
+It can be turned on with:

+      $ export MIDJE_COLORIZE=true

 Coloring is most readable with light text against a dark background.
 If you use dark text against a light background,